 How did we get in to podcasting?

 Jim rode a mini bike he built himself when he was a kid, then he got his first motorcycle at 21.
 A Honda Shadow 550.
 And a couple more street bikes after that.
 Having kids meant giving all our toys up for a while.
 No motorcycles, no fancy 4x4’s.
 But we did have ATV’s.
 And about 10 years ago, he got back in to motorcycling in a big way.
-Loves exploring backroads and challenging routes or just covering some distance.
+Jim loves exploring backroads and challenging routes or just covering some distance.
 No time for the RTW yet, he’s more in to technical riding right now.

 But, with motorcycling being one of Jim’s great passions, and with a lifelong interest in audio, which he had been dabbling in for some time (did some podcasts for our tourism company), what was more natural than a motorcycle podcast?

 Elizabeth (Beth) has worked by Jim’s side, without her he can’t get much done.
 So, she’s the organizer.
 She absolutely loves travel and history.
 She doesn’t ride a motorcycle, but she does ride pillion with Jim.
 She had her learner motorcycle license and a Yamaha Serow a few years ago, but had a health setback and stopped riding and didn’t take it up again… yet.
 But, the outdoors, camping, Jeeping and exploring are huge passions of hers, and she’d rather be in the wilderness than city, any time, and so would Jim.

-We sold our house a few years ago, when the kids grew up and have been living a semi nomadic lifestyle since.
+We sold our little house a few years ago, when the kids grew up and have been living a semi nomadic lifestyle since.
 Renting a house out West in the winters and on the road from June to September.

 I guess you could say we’re digital nomads.
 We tow our trailer behind our Jeep, which we custom converted in to a toy hauler for the motorcycle.
 It’s also our home for the summer (sometimes we tent it) and our recording and production studio for our podcasts.